-Through the loan program for business reconstruction and business succession, the Micro Unit supports parties undergoing corporate reorganization through involvement of the SME Business Rehabilitation Support Co-operative, approval of reconstruction plans based on the Civil Rehabilitation Act, or collaboration with commercial financial institutions, and business succession.
+Through the Loan Programs for business revitalization support, the Micro Unit supports businesses undergoing corporate reorganization through collaboration with regional financial institutions, involvement of the Small and Medium Size Business Rehabilitation Support Cooperative, or approval of reconstruction plans based on the Civil Rehabilitation Act.

-In FY2016, the number of loans for Corporate Reconstruction loans was 1,186, with the number of loans for Business Succession, Intensive and Vitalization loans reaching 279.
+In FY2017, the number of loans for Corporate Reconstruction Loans was 3,381.

-In addition, by installing corporate support staff in 152 branch offices nationwide, besides being able to respond flexibly to consultations for easing of loan repayments, such as temporary repayment grace of principal, concessions on repayments, and reduction of payment installments, we also give advice regarding solving business issues and implement development support for business improvement plans.
+In addition, by installing corporate support staff in 152 branch offices nationwide, besides being able to respond flexibly to consultations for easing of loan repayments, such as temporary repayment grace of principal, concessions on repayments, and reduction of payment installments, we also give advice regarding solving business issues and support for creating business improvement plans.